hyosung11/Launch-School/Courses/JS129/Interview/study_guide20220623.md

 2. You can't determine the type of an object created with a factory function: the `instanceof` operator only recognizes these objects as instances of the `Object` type.
 As far as JavaScript is concerned, a penguin and a fish and an automobile are indistinguishable.
 That's not as troubling as it might sound in terms of being able to solve programming problems, but it has a more significant impact on debugging.

+#### 4.5.1 "is a" (inheritance) vs "has a" (mixin)

 We *suggest a balance of mix-in and classical inheritance* pattern instead:

 1. *Inheritance works well when one object type is positively a subtype of another object.* In our example, it's natural for a penguin to also be a swimming bird.
 These types have an **is a** relationship: a penguin *is a* swimming bird. *Whenever two object types have an "is a" relationship, constructor or class inheritance makes sense.*

 2. On the other hand, the ability to swim doesn't have that kind of relationship with storks.
 Swimming is a capability that penguins have.
 Similarly, flying is a capability that storks have. *When you want to endow your objects with some capability, a mixin may be the correct choice.*

-Mixins are more appropriate in a *has-a* relationship.
+Mixins are more appropriate in a **has a** relationship.
 While it is sometimes tricky to choose one or the other, *a great guideline is to decide if you want some additional functionality, or if you want to extend the abilities of the class.*

 **Inheritance** works best when there is an "is a" relationship between two classes.
 The inheriting class is a type of the superclass.